-- A body divided into three regions (head, thorax and abdomen) - Three pairs of legs - Usually one pair of antennae and a pair of compound eyes (a few exceptions to these characteristics are found) - Usually two pairs of wings (absent in insects such as lice, fleas, ants; flies have one pair of wings)
+- A body divided into three regions (head, thorax and abdomen) - Three pairs of legs - Usually one pair of antennae and a pair of compound eyes (a few exceptions to these characteristics are found) - Usually two pairs of wings (wings are absent in insects such as lice, fleas, [some] ants; flies and other Diptera have one pair of wings)

 The Class Insecta is generally divided into about 30 orders.
 Many of these orders are of minor importance and are studied only because of scientific interest.
-Considered here are some of the most important orders likely to be encountered.
+Considered here are some of the most important or common orders likely to be encountered.
 Many taxonomists (scientists who classify and name organisms) disagree on the number of orders and their names.
 Thus, this scheme will often vary.